 4. Accurate and up-to-date

+We will provide our members (voluntary and community group members, staff and others) with a copy of their data once a year for information and updating where relevant.
+All amendments will be made immediately and data no longer required will be deleted or destroyed.
 It is the responsibility of individuals and organisations to ensure the data held by us are accurate and up-to-date.
 Completion of an appropriate form (provided by us) will be taken as an indication that the data contained are accurate.
 Individuals should notify us of any changes, to enable personnel records to be updated accordingly.
 It is the responsibility of the Association to act upon notification of changes to data, amending them where relevant.

 5. Not kept longer than necessary